GBO-GIT/puppet-devopslab/README.md

  - puppet >= v3.2.3
  - hiera >= v1.2.1

-With vagrant, prerequisites on your host machine are
+With vagrant, prerequisites on your host machine are:

  - vagrant >= v1.2.6
+ - vagrant-aws >= v1.2.2 (if deploying on amazon)

 # Deploying
-## With vagrant and virtuabox
+## With vagrant and virtualbox

-    cd vagrant/virtuabox
+    cd vagrant/virtualbox
     # Launch VM
     vagrant up {box}
+    # Deploy changes on a launched VM
+    vagrant provision {box}

+## With vagrant and amazon

+    cd vagrant/aws
+    # Launch VM
+    vagrant up {box} --provider=aws
     # Deploy changes on a launched VM
     vagrant provision {box}